- Why Marching Band?

 Marching Band is required for the first year only.
 After a student has completed a year of marching band, they do not need to repeat that portion of the course.
 After the first year, students participate in marching band because they want to.
 We have very, very few students who choose to drop the marching portion after their first year.

-The participation fee for Band is set every year, and runs around $450, which includes Band Camp, spreads, banquet, uniform fee and t-shirt.
+The participation fee for Band is set every year and runs around $450, which includes Band Camp, spreads, banquet, uniform fee, and a t-shirt.
 Band Bowl trips occur every other year and fees for the trip are announced well in advance.
 Bowl trip participation is optional.
 Band yard signs are also available for a fee, if desired.

 Every Marching Band member is issued a uniform for use throughout the marching season.
 Students are fitted for their uniform during the summer.
 A uniform fee is included in the Band registration fee.
 In addition, members are asked to purchase additional accessories for a nominal fee.
 Some accessories can be used over multiple years.
 Each member must purchase a Summer Uniform shirt, which may also be used over multiple years.
 Students also must acquire the attire for Concert or Symphonic Band performances.